 Here are a few suggestions for open-ended questions you can ask your partner open to better understand their world.
 Ask what they’re struggling with and how you can help.
 Ask how things are going at work or with their family.
 Ask how they are coping with becoming a new mom or dad and how they are doing with the added responsibilities.
 Ask what they’re longing for, what they are grateful for, and what they are excited to see happen.

 2: Keep the romance alive in your relationship.
 After having a baby, there’s a period of time where you’re in survival mode and the LAST thing you’re thinking about is “how do we keep the romance alive”.
 However, once you get past that initial survival mode phase, it’s vital that you safeguard your time together as a couple.

 It’s healthy for your kids to see that you and your partner have a strong, healthy connection.
-For my husband and I, we go on date night once a week.
-At first it was hard leaving my son when he was younger, but over time it got easier and now when we are going out he’s excited and says, “Bye bye!
+For my husband and I, we go on a date night once a week.
+At first, it was hard leaving my son when he was younger, but over time it got easier and now when we are going out he’s excited and says, “Bye-bye!
 Mommy and daddy are going on a date”.
 We want to instill a value in him that it’s important to keep a strong connection with your partner and that dating never stops in relationships.

 Sometimes in the beginning, when the baby is really young or if you have multiple kids, it can be really tricky and you have to be creative.
 Consider taking the baby with you to a restaurant or doing something special while the baby is napping.
 Take advantage during the time your baby is sleeping at home and do something thoughtful for your partner.
 Bring the monitor outside and have a picnic, have a candlelit meal, sit by the fire with a glass of wine, or watch your wedding video together.
 You get the point…